Microservice Incident Response can be Complicated

 DeployHub Pro’s Incident Response Microservice Catalog

-DeployHub Pro’s microservice incident response service catalog tracks core details needed for your support teams to maintain fast incident responses, reducing mean time to detect (MTTD) and mean time to locate (MTTL).
+DeployHub Pro’s microservice incident response service catalog tracks core details needed for support teams to maintain fast incident responses.
+This reduces both mean time to detect (MTTD) and mean time to locate (MTTL).
 Most important is the insights of the ‘blast radius’ of a single service allowing support teams to proactively notify all teams who rely on a particular service before they also get a call.

-Let’s take a look at how you build out your microservice incident response catalog in DeployHub, and how DeployHub automatically tracks the updates from your continuous delivery pipeline.
+Let’s take a look at how you build out your microservice incident response catalog in DeployHub, and how DeployHub automatically tracks the updates from your CD pipeline.
 DeployHub keeps track of the different versions, where they are deployed, and who to call and notify if an issue occurs.

-While we do not like the idea of manual entry, we must have a starting point, called a ‘base version.’
-DeployHub needs your microservice developers to register their ‘base version’ of a service to DeployHub.
-Registration assigns the service to a specific ‘domain’ making it easy to find, along with the owners contact info, deployment scripts, critical key-value pairs, CVE, Licensing, and Swagger info.
+While manual entry is not a good idea, we must have a starting point, also called a ‘base version.’
+With DeployHub, microservice developers need to register their ‘base version’ of a service.
+Registration assigns the service to a specific ‘domain’ making it easy to find, along with the microservice ownership contact info, deployment scripts, critical key-value pairs, CVE, Licensing, and Swagger info.

 DeployHub connects into your continuous delivery pipeline when a new container image has been updated to a container registry.
 DeployHub grabs the container SHA and creates a new version of the microservice in the microservice service catalog.
 At the same time, it creates new versions of all-consuming applications.
 This dependency relationship is managed in the catalog showing your support team every application that relies on the microservice.

 DeployHub also connects to the continuous delivery pipeline at the ‘deployment’ step.
-This allows DeployHub to track all locations of a particular version of a service, essential data for your incident response support team.
+What this does is it allows DeployHub to track all locations of a particular version of a service, essential data for your incident response support team.
 If it broke in one cluster you will need to address all clusters.

 DeployHub Key Features